 d.
 Employee violations of the Acceptable Computer Use Policy will be handled in accordance with district policy.

 VIII.
 Email/Electronic Communications

 a.
 Staff Email

 i.
-Full time certified employees will receive an email account.
+Full-time, certified employees will receive an email account.
 Classified and/or part time employees may receive an account if approved by the building administrator.

 b.
 Student Email accounts

-ii.
+iv.
 Student email accounts will be monitored for inappropriate content.

 a.
 Courtesy, decorum, respect and appropriate language is expected in electronic communications.